An overview of Scotland's regions and what makes them each so special. Which areas should you include in your itinerary?

 Must-sees is Stirlingshire include:Browse posts about Stirling & The Trossachs

-* Officially, there are 32 regions or local authorities in Scotland, but for the purpose of planning your itinerary I have split Scotland into 17 regions, each offering a different experience to visitors.
+Please note that officially, there are 32 regions or local authorities in Scotland, but for the purpose of planning your itinerary I have split Scotland into 17 regions, each offering a different experience to visitors.